yunjie-nene/mini-trello-clone/README.md

 - Optimistic UI updates with Apollo Client
 - Mobile-first responsive design with adaptive layouts
 - Context-sensitive dropdown menus for item management

-## Deployment
-- MVP Demo is currrently deployed on Render https://mini-trello-clone-1.onrender.com/
-- Consider to deploy backend with AWS in the future